CelesteGiraffe/Hardstuck-frontend/README-SETUP.md

 ## Quick dev start (new)

-To make starting both the API + UI dev servers easier on both macOS and Windows, this repo includes a small cross-platform helper at `tools/dev-start.js` and two simple wrappers:
+To make starting both the API + UI dev servers easier on both macOS and Windows, this repo includes a small cross-platform helper at `tools/dev-start.js` and a POSIX wrapper that is now a single file for macOS:

--- macOS / Linux: `./run-dev.sh` (dev-server only) or `./setup-and-run.sh` for combined install+build+run
+-- macOS / Linux: `./setup-and-run.command` (single-file combined install+build+run; double-click to run on mac)
 -- Windows PowerShell: use the all-in-one `setup-and-run.ps1` below or the platform wrappers in tools as appropriate

 The helper will: